SpecialNoel/SP-in-Python/Echo/README.md

 python3  EchoClient.py
 ```

 Step 4: Check the terminals to see the outputs.
-It should act exactly like what the ```echo``` does, that output shown on the terminal will be the same as user input.
+It should act like what the ```echo``` does, that output shown on the terminal will be the same as user input.

 Notice 1: the server side program has to be executed before the client side program because the server socket created in the server side program will first need to call the
 socket methdo ```listen()``` to enable the server socket be connected with other client sockets.
 Thus, having the client side program executed first will lead to